smshahbaj-official/globalcvpro-privacy-policy/README.md

-# globalcvpro-privacy-policy
-Privacy Policy for the GlobalCV Pro Android application.
+Privacy Policy for GlobalCV Pro

-Privacy Policy
-GlobalCV Pro
-Last updated: January 2025
+Effective Date: 27 December 2025

-GlobalCV Pro (“we”, “our”, or “us”) values your privacy.
-This Privacy Policy explains how information is collected, used, and protected when you use the GlobalCV Pro mobile application.
+GlobalCV Pro ("we", "our", or "us") operates the GlobalCV Pro mobile application (the "App").

+This page informs users about our policies regarding the collection, use, and disclosure of personal information for anyone using our App.

-By using this application, you agree to the collection and use of information in accordance with this policy.
+By using GlobalCV Pro, you agree to the collection and use of information in accordance with this Privacy Policy.

 Information We Collect

+Personal Information:
+- Name and profile information (if provided by the user)
+- Email address and Google account information (via Google Sign-In)

+Usage Data:
+- App usage behavior
+- Interaction with features
+- Crash logs and performance data

+User-Generated Content:
+- CV details entered by users (education, skills, experience, etc.)

+Audio Access:
+- The app may request microphone access for optional features.
+Audio data is not stored or shared.

-Personal Information
+How We Use Information

-When you sign in using Google Sign-In, we may receive basic account information such as your name, email address, and profile picture.
-This information is used only for authentication and account identification.
+We use collected data to:
+- Provide and improve app functionality
+- Authenticate users via Google Sign-In
+- Save and sync CV data using Firebase Firestore
+- Improve user experience and performance
+- Display advertisements

+Third-Party Services

+GlobalCV Pro uses third-party services that may collect information used to identify you:

+- Google Firebase (Authentication, Firestore)
+- Google AdMob (Advertising)
+- Google Play Billing (In-app purchases)

+These services have their own privacy policies.

+Advertisements

+The app displays ads provided by Google AdMob.
+AdMob may use device identifiers and cookies to show relevant ads.

+Users may opt out of personalized advertising through their device settings.

-User-Provided Data
+Data Security

-The app allows users to create and manage CV/resume data.
-All information entered by the user is stored securely and is used only to provide app functionality.
-Automatically Collected Information
+We value your trust in providing your personal information and strive to use commercially acceptable means of protecting it.
+However, no method of transmission over the internet is 100% secure.

+Children’s Privacy

+GlobalCV Pro does not knowingly collect personal information from children under the age of 13.
+If you believe a child has provided us with personal information, please contact us and we will remove it.

+Changes to This Privacy Policy

+We may update our Privacy Policy from time to time.
+Users are advised to review this page periodically for changes.

+Contact Us

+If you have any questions about this Privacy Policy, please contact us through the app support section.Automatically Collected Information
 We may collect certain information automatically, including:
 Device type and operating system
 App usage statistics